Where do I begin to make the right health care decisions for my family member or myself?

 How do I become admitted to your facility?

 Once you are admitted to the hospital, a discharge planner will come speak with you about your plans for rehabilitation.
 At that point you will need to advise the discharge planner which facility you would prefer to use for your recovery/therapy.
 Hospitals will usually ask for at least three choices of facilities in the event that your first choice is unavailable.
+Some insurances will allow you to admit to Cherrywood without having a recent hospitalization stay.
+If you do not have a recent hospitalization stay please contact admissions office at 586-978-2280 to see if you qualify to admit to Cherrywood from home.

 How do you get my information for review?